|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon ground cinnamon

-Peel the apples; core and slice into thin slices.
-Toss with lemon juice as you add slices to a bowl to keep them from turning brown.
+Peel the apples; core them and slice them into thin wedges.
+Toss the slices with lemon juice as you add slices to a bowl to keep them from turning brown.

 In a large saucepan or skillet, melt the butter; add apple slices and sauté over medium heat, stirring constantly, for about 6 to 10 minutes or until tender and just beginning to change color.

 Combine cornstarch and cold water; stir into the apples.
 Gently stir in the brown sugar and spices.
-Bring to a simmer; reduce heat and simmer for about 3 to 5 minutes, stirring a few times.
+Bring to a simmer; reduce heat and simmer for about 3 to 5 minutes, or until the apples are tender and the sauce is thick, stirring a few times.
+Add extra water, a tablespoon or two at a time, as needed.

-Serve warm with vanilla ice cream or a dollop of whipped cream.
+Spoon the warm apples into serving dishes and top with a scoop of ice cream or a dollop of whipped cream.